The Drug Enforcement Agency classifies marijuana as a Schedule I drug — but does that extend to all cannabinoids?

 The drug scheduling system in the United States is a classification system used by the Drug Enforcement Agency, or DEA.
 The DEA uses drug scheduling to classify drugs, substances, and chemicals based on their medical uses and potential for abuse or addiction.

-While the DEA does hold the power to enforce drug laws throughout the country, it’s important to remember that the scheduling system doesn’t necessarily mean that a drug is safe or not.
-For instance, THC is on the Schedule I list despite having known, accepted, and frequently prescribed medical use cases and low potential for abuse.
+While the DEA does hold power to enforce drug laws throughout the country, it’s important to remember that the scheduling system doesn’t necessarily mean that a drug is safe or not.
+For instance, THC (tetrahydrocannabinol) is on the Schedule I list despite having known, accepted, and frequently prescribed medical use cases and low potential for abuse.

 Drug scheduling also doesn’t correlate with whether a drug is legal or not.
 For instance, cocaine is considered Schedule II, which includes drugs with high potential for abuse as well as accepted medical use.
 It’s no secret that cocaine hasn’t been widely used for medical purposes in several decades — but it remains on the list.